 INFJs are characteristically low on Extraversion, leading to less social enthusiasm and assertiveness, and a greater need for occasional solitude and social downtime.

-Adjectives that describe the INFJ personality
+How others describe the INFJ

 How do other people see and describe INFJs?

-The unusual combination of high introversion and high openness of INFJs leads others to see them as contemplative, introspective, meditative, and inner-directed.
+The unusual combination of high introversion and openness of INFJs leads others to see them as contemplative, introspective, meditative, and inner-directed.

 The wordcloud below shows the top 100 words used to describe INFJs.
 Bigger words describe the more prominent aspects of INFJs.